TCPA Tracker - August & September 2022

 - In the Matter of Advanced Methods to Target & Eliminate Unlawful Robocalls Call Authentication Tr.
 Anchor, No. CG17-59, 2022 WL 1631842, at *2 (OHMSV May 20, 2022)

-.”
+Because Salcedo had established that a single text message was insufficient to meet the Article III requirement of a concrete injury in the Eleventh Circuit, the class definition that had been approved by the lower court could not stand.
+“Otherwise,” the Eleventh Circuit reasoned, “individuals without standing would be receiving what is effectively damages in violation of TransUnion.”
 The Court then turned to the question of whether class members who had only received a single cellphone call had sufficient standing.
 While the Eleventh Circuit had previously held that “receipt of more than one unwanted telemarketing call” was enough to rise to the level of a concrete injury to satisfy the Article III standing requirement, it had not faced the issue of whether a single call would be similarly sufficient.
-As a result, the Court vacated the class certification and settlement in the case, remanding it to the lower court “in order to give the parties an opportunity to redefine the class” with TransUnion
+As a result, the Court vacated the class certification and settlement in the case, remanding it to the lower court “in order to give the parties an opportunity to redefine the class” with TransUnion in mind.

 A Connecticut district court recently dismissed a class action complaint filed against Subway.
 Plaintiff claimed that she had received a text message from Subway after she had already unsubscribed from their advertising by replying to the first text message with “STOP.”
 The Court, however, held that Plaintiff had not plausibly alleged that the text messages were sent using an ATDS or “an artificial prerecorded voice.”
 Plaintiff alleged that the equipment that Subway used for its advertising service classified as a “random or sequential number generator,” and that the text message she received from as a result violated the TCPA’s “[r]estrictions on use of automated telephone equipment.”